hweebie/logistics-data-dashboard/README.md

 ## 31 Jul 2023

-1. Use fetch method to retrieve data
+1. Use fetch method to retrieve data - done
+2. Add lifting state
-2. Use mantine datatable
+3. Use mantine datatable
-3. Add search and date filters on table
+4. Add search and date filters on table
-4. Pull shippers via API and visualise in table
+5. Pull shippers via API and visualise in table
-5. Add chart 1
+6. Add chart 1

 - build isOnTime logic
 - populate more dummy data
 - use chart.js

-6. Add chart 2
+7. Add chart 2

 ## Next steps